 - Long Cage: This SRAM rear derailleur has been equipped with a long aluminum cage.
-However, its position has been changed so it is at the rear and can protect from any debris on the road trail.
-Combined with a spring made of steel, this GX Eagle is a budget option that will last a long time.
+The LOCK has been repositioned backwards so that it is protected from any debris on the road trail.
 Cage Lock technology makes installation/removal of the rear wheel quick and simple, which is helpful while on the road.
+Combined with a spring made of steel , this Gx Eagle derailleur is a budget option that will last a long time.

-- Redesigned derailleur aesthetics: This Eagle derailleur is available in several options in terms of color, and will look great with an eagle chain & cassettes of any color too.
+- Versatile: This Eagle derailleur is available in a number of options in terms of color, and will look great with any eagle chain & cassettes.
 The mounting system is robust while the cage architecture was redesigned to make the derailleur durable and deliver the same performance.
-You can see a 500% expansion in gear range on complements that help to maintain a low weight.
+You can see a 500% expansion in gear range.

 - X-Actuation: With X Actuation technology, this rear derailleur does not compromise performance due to over shifting.
 Across the entire gear range of the cassette, the derailleur will deliver sharp shifting consistently.
 This is specific to 1x drivetrains.

-- Roller Bearing Clutch: Type 3.0 RBC Roller Bearing Clutch ensures that the drivetrain has the highest stability.
-On very harsh trails, there is a minimized chain slap and derailleur bounce is eliminated.
+- Roller Bearing Clutch: Type 3.0 RBC( Roller Bearing Clutch ) ensures that the drivetrain has highest stability.
+On very harsh trails, there is minimised chain slap and derailleur bounce is eliminated fully.

 - The clutch cannot be adjusted.

-In our experience, setting up the GX Eagle was easier and did not take much time.
+Setting up the Gx Eagle was easy and did not take much time.
 We had the spacing tool to make adjustments to the B-tension screw, which was over in a few seconds.
 For the ideal setting, we were able to make precise and crisp shifts without any chain hop or half shifts.
-The cage lock had a push-button for easy removal of the wheel.
+The cage lock had a push button for easy removal of the wheel.
 During rough parts of the trail, the teeth of the lower pulley held onto the chain for added security.
-If you are upgrading to the 12s from an 11s, you will appreciate the performance of the latter at an affordable budget.
-We were able to climb for a longer duration, with minimum effort.
-We would suggest you use all GX components with this derailleur for the best compatibility and performance.
+If you are upgrading to the 12s from a 11s, you will appreciate the performance of the later at an affordable budget.
+Long duration climbs were possible too, and did not drain us completely.
+We would suggest you to use all Gx components with this derailleur for best compatibility and performance.